puppetlabs/puppetserver-helm-chart/README.md

 * You must specify your Puppet Control Repo using `puppetserver.puppeturl` variable in the `values.yaml` file or include `--set puppetserver.puppeturl=<your_public_repo>` in the command line of `helm install`.
 You can specify your separate Hieradata Repo as well using the `hiera.hieradataurl` variable.

 * You can also use private repos.
-Just remember to specify your credentials using `r10k.code.viaSsh.credentials.ssh.value`.
+Just remember to specify your credentials using `r10k.code.viaSsh.credentials.ssh.value` or `r10k.code.viaHttps.credentials.netrc.value`.
 You can set similar credentials for your Hieradata Repo.

 ### Load-Balancing Puppet Server